 Figure 3 graphically shows that the gross alpha measurements made at INL, Boundary, and Distant locations are similar for the third quarter.
 If the INL were a significant source of offsite contamination, concentrations of contaminants could be statistically greater at Boundary locations than at Distant locations.
 Because there is no discernable distribution of the data, the nonparametric Kruskal-Wallis test of multiple independent groups was used to test for statistical differences between INL, Boundary, and Distant locations.
 The use of nonparametric tests, such as Kruskal-Wallis, gives less weight to outlier and extreme values thus allowing a more appropriate comparison of data groups.
 A statistically significant difference exists between data groups if the (p) value is less than 0.05.
 Values greater than 0.05 translate into a 95 percent confidence that the medians are statistically the same.
 The p-value for each comparison is shown in Table D-1.
-There were no statistical differences in gross alpha concentrations between location groups during the third quarter 2005.
+There were no statistical differences in gross alpha concentrations, grouped quarterly, between location groups during the third quarter 2006.

-Comparisons of gross alpha concentrations were made for each month of the quarter (Figures 4-6).
+Comparisons of gross alpha concentrations were made for each month of the quarter (Figures 4 - 6).
 Again the Kruskal-Wallis test of multiple independent groups was used to determine if statistical differences exist between INL, Boundary, and Distant data groups.

 Figure 3.
-Gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations for the third quarter of 2005.
+Gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations for the third quarter of 2006.

 Figure 4.
-July gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations.
-Number of samples (N) = 4 at each location except Blue Dome where N = 3.
+July 2006 gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations.
+Number of samples (N) = 4 at each location except at Dubois and Idaho Falls stations, where N = 3.

 Figure 5.
-August gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations.
-Number of samples (N) = 5 at each location except Arco and Blue Dome where N = 4.
+August 2006 gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations.
+Number of samples (N) = 5 at each location except at Dubois and FAA Tower, where N = 4.

 Figure 6.
-September gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations.
-Number of samples (N) = 4 at each location, except Arco where N = 3.
+September 2006 gross alpha concentrations in air at ESER Program INL, Boundary, and Distant locations.
+Number of samples (N) = 4 at each location.